What is spot on flea treatment for pets?

 PetArmor is a favorite of some pet owners, because it applies in seconds and generally has no side effects.
 It also protects your pet from the mange mites that can cause severe skin allergies like scabies, as well as chewing lice.
 However, it does not control flea development or repel and kill mosquitoes.

 Farnam Biospot is a cheap solution to your dog’s flea and tick problem, providing protection for less than twenty-five cents per day.
 The treatment repels black flies and prevents heartworm, as well as Lyme Disease.
 Again, however, this medicine does not combat mosquitoes.

-As for cats, some veterinarians recommend Advantage II for our feline friends, because it prevents the growth of flea larvae and kills blood striking flies.
+As for cats, some veterinarians recommend Advantage II or Advantage Multi for Cats for our feline friends, because it prevents the growth of flea larvae and kills blood striking flies.
 This product does not protect your pet against ticks and mosquitoes, though.

 What else do I need to know about spot on treatment?

 Remember: follow directions closely, as doses are specific from cats to dogs, and from smaller dogs to larger dogs.
 Be sure your pet's weight and the strength of the medication are in agreement.
 As with all medicines, consult a veterinarian before applying spot on flea and tick treatments to young and old pets, pets in poor health, or pets who have shown sensitivity to pesticides.

 Spot on treatments are designed for healthy pets that are neither too young or too old.
 In severe cases, both fleas and ticks are visible to the naked eye, though it's possible that harmful activity could happen before detection occurs.
 Ask your veterinarian which spot on treatment is best for your pet.